 States are in various stages of stay-at-home lockdowns and re-openings, with some regions seeing some leveling off in COVID-19 cases while others are spiking.
-Regardless of where you may live, chances are you’re getting a bit antsy to get out and about, but want to do so safely both for your own protection as well as the protection of others, and in accordance to local restrictions.
+Regardless of where you may live, chances are you’re getting a bit antsy to get out and about, but want to do so safely both for your own protection as well as the protection of others and in accordance with local restrictions.

 Indeed, certain outdoor activities are not only permitted as relatively safe but are also highly recommended for your mental and physical health.
 So if you’re a motorcyclist, here are four reasons why riding your motorcycle is not only good for your well-being but offers a road safely traveled during the coronavirus.

 * Just as it is your decision whether to ride a motorcycle takes into consideration certain risks, it is also your decision whether riding during the coronavirus outbreak is a safe activity for you.
 Risks can be minimized, but rarely completely eliminated.
 Having all the information in hand is how you can best assess those risks and make decisions regarding your personal safety.
 And, needless to say, if you are feeling sick or having symptoms, leave the bike in the garage and stay the hell home.

 1. Motorcycles are the Ultimate in Social Distancing

 Even in states where outdoor activities are allowed, safe social distancing practices are mandated.
 What could be more social distancing than one person on a bike?
 Even if you’ve got a second rider, assuming that this is someone you already shelter in place with, there shouldn’t be an issue.

 Of course, it might be an issue if you were picking up someone you hadn’t been sheltering with.
 However, if you both are wearing protective gear—helmets with face shields and gloves—and you and your rider keep them on both getting on and off the bike, arguably that minimizes the risk of not social distancing.
 Still, it is potentially riskier than riding alone.